Student Loans Company Limited (“SLC”, “we”, “us” and “our”)

 *Bursaries and Scholarships

-We may transfer the personal data we collect about you to countries outside the EU in line with carrying out the specific purposes that the personal data was collected for.
-We will only transfer your data to countries outside of the EU whose data protection laws offer an equivalent or greater level of protection than EU and UK data protection laws.
-Where this is not the case, we will ensure appropriate safeguards are in place to ensure that your personal data is protected.
-For more information about transfers of your personal data outside the EU, please contact the Data Protection Officer, 100 Bothwell Street, Glasgow, G2 7JD.
+We may transfer the personal information we collect about you to countries outside the EU in line with carrying out the specific purposes that the personal information was collected for.
+We will only transfer your personal information to countries outside of the EU whose data protection laws offer an equivalent or greater level of protection than EU and UK data protection laws.
+Where this is not the case, we will ensure appropriate safeguards are in place to ensure that your personal information is protected.
+For more information about transfers of your personal information outside the EU, please contact the Data Protection Officer, Student Loans Company Limited, 100 Bothwell Street, Glasgow, G2 7JD.

 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

-SLC retains your personal data, and may retain that of your partner and your relatives (including step-parents) in order to:
+SLC retains your personal information, and may retain that of your partner and your relatives (including step-parents) in order to:

 Your duty to inform us of changes

-It is important that the personal data we hold about you is accurate and current.
+It is important that the personal information we hold about you is accurate and current.
 You are obliged to let us know if your personal data changes during your relationship with us.

 Your rights in connection with personal data